JestAK/SelfAssessment/Skills/JavaScript.md

   - for..in: 🖐️ used
   - for..of: 🖐️ used
   - for await
-  - throw
+  - throw: 🖐️ used
   - break: 🖐️ used
   - continue: 🖐️ used
-  - import: 👂 heard
+  - import: 🖐️ used
-  - export
+  - export: 🖐️ used
   - label
-  - try..catch: 🎓 known
+  - try..catch: 🖐️ used
   - switch: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
-  - new Error
+  - new Error: 🖐️ used
   - with
 - Functions
   - function declaration: 🖐️ used